Tucker Carlson: Islam

-Carlson is critical of Islam and has hosted guests on his program that criticize Islam.
+In the past, Carlson has been critical of Islam and has hosted guests on his program that criticize Islam.
 He has described the existence of an "Islamic cult" and an "Islamic problem", describing it as a threat to the United States.
 He was critical of the Obama administration's terrorism policy, arguing that it should have considered Islam as a cause of terrorism.
 In 2019, advocacy group Media Matters for America released recordings of racist comments that Carlson made in 2006 including that Iraq was not worth invading because he believed it to be a country made up of "semi-literate primitive monkeys" and "lunatic Muslims who are behaving like animals".